serverless/blog/posts/2017-06-21-serverless-v1.16.0.md

 ### Exclude Node.js dev dependencies in services .zip file

-The Serverless Frameworks `package` plugin includes a sophisticated zipping utility which gives you control over the .zip creation process through config parameter such as e.g. `exclude` or `include`.
+The Serverless Frameworks `package` plugin includes a sophisticated zipping utility which gives you control over the `.zip` file creation process through config parameters such as e.g. `exclude` or `include`.

-Most of the time the functions you write rely on different 3rd party packages whether they're production relevant packages or packages used to streamline the development process (e.g. test runners, offline utilities, etc.).
+Most of the time the serverless functions you work on rely on different 3rd party packages whether they're production relevant packages or packages used to streamline the development process (e.g. test runners, offline utilities, etc.).

 In recent versions Serverless included all your Node.js dependencies by default.
-This means that your production dependencies as well as your development dependencies are included in the final `.zip` aretifact and uploaded to your deployment bucket.
+This means that your production dependencies as well as your development dependencies are included in the final `.zip` artifact and uploaded to your deployment bucket.

 Such deployment artifacts could easily exceed 2 digits MBs in size.

-Serverless v1.16 changes this behavior and introduces a step which will analyze your dependencies and exlcude development dependencies from the final `.zip` deployment artifact.
+Serverless v1.16 changes this behavior and introduces a step which analyzes your dependencies and exlcudes development dependencies from the final `.zip` deployment artifact.

 This feature is currently supported for `Node.js` runtimes and is enabled by default.